Fast Distributed PageRank Computation: A Distributed Algorithm for PageRank

 \section{A Distributed Algorithm for PageRank}

 We present a Monte Carlo based distributed algorithm for computing PageRank distribution of a network \cite{mcm-avrachenkov}.
 The main idea of our algorithm (formal pseudocode is given in Algorithm \ref{alg:simple-pagerank-walk}) is as follows.
 Perform $K$ ($K$ will be fixed appropriately later) random walks starting from each node of the network in parallel.
 In each round, each random walk independently goes to a random (outgoing) neighbor with probability $1-\eps$ and with the remaining probability (i.e., $\eps$) terminates in the current node.
-(Henceforth, we call this random walk as {\em `PageRank random walk'}.
-This random walk can be shown to be equivalent to one based on the PageRank transition matrix $P$ (defined in Section 2.2) \cite{mcm-avrachenkov}.)
-Since, $\eps$ is the probability of termination of a walk in each round, the expected length of every walk is $1/\eps$ and the length will be at most $O(\log n/\eps)$ with high probability.
+Henceforth, we call such a random walk a {\em `PageRank random walk'}.
+In \cite{mcm-avrachenkov}, this random walk process is shown to be equivalent to one based on the PageRank transition matrix $P$, defined in Section 2.2.
+It is easy to see that picking each node as starting point for the same number of times (i.e., restarting walks according to the uniform distribution) accounts for the $(\eps/n) J$ term in Equation~\ref{equ:transition-prob}; and between any two restarts, we just have a simple random walk that terminates with probability $\eps$ in each step --- which accounts for the $(1-\eps)Q$ term.
+Since $\eps$ is the probability of termination of a walk in each round, the expected length of every walk is $1/\eps$ and the length will be at most $O(\log n/\eps)$ with high probability.
 Let every node $v$ count the number of visits (say, $\zeta_v$) of all the walks that go through it.
-Then, after termination of all walks in the network, each node $v$ computes (estimates) its PageRank $\pi_v$ as $\tilde \pi_v = \frac{\zeta_v \eps}{n K}$.
+Then, after termination of all walks in the network, each node $v$ computes (estimates) PageRank $\pi_v$ as $\tilde \pi_v = \frac{\zeta_v \eps}{n K}$.
 Notice that $\frac{nK}{\eps}$ is the (expected) total number of visits over all nodes of all the $n K$ walks.
-The above idea of counting the number of visits is a standard technique to approximate PageRank (see e.g., \cite{mcm-avrachenkov,ppr-bahmani2010}).
+The above idea of counting the number of visits is a standard technique to approximate PageRanks (see e.g., \cite{mcm-avrachenkov,ppr-bahmani2010}).
+We want to note that our algorithm in this section does not require any direct communication between non-neighbors.